- Decent image and video quality

 Zmodo Smart Wireless Indoor/Outdoor Camera works with other Zmodo cameras via the app.
 You can add as many Zmodo cameras as you want to your account and access them all via the smartphone app.
 Unfortunately, Zmodo cameras don't work with other smart home brands or services.

-A set of 4 Zmodo Smart Wireless Indoor/Outdoor cameras sells for $99.99 on Amazon.
+A set of 4 Zmodo Smart Wireless Indoor/Outdoor cameras can be purchased on Amazon (Check latest price).

 Are the Reviews Real